ByteRookie/AGS_Service/README.md

 ```

 rooms: A list of rooms.
 Each room is an object that has a room name and a list of devices.
-Each device is an object that has a device_id, device_type, and priority.
+Each device is an object that has a `device_id`, `device_type`, and `priority`.
+Supported `device_type` values are `speaker` and `tv`.
+To link an external player for a TV, add `ott_device` under that TV with the external player's entity ID.
 source_selector: The entity ID of the input selector that is used to select the audio source.
 This is a required value.
 sources: The sources of audio that can be selected.
 The keys in this object should match the options in the source selector, and the values are the corresponding human-readable names.